mooinglemur/zsmkit/README.md

 Code is in an early alpha state.
 Some features may not work correctly.

+Due to bugs in the audio bank routine `psg_write` in earlier ROMs, the minimum ROM version supported is R44.

 ## Overview

 ZSMKit is a ZSM playback library for the Commander X16.
 It aims to be an alternative to ZSound, but with several new features and advantages.
 Features shared with ZSound include: